kstarostin/campfire-store-api/Readme.md

 **Campfire | Store API** is a demo project of an API for an online shop.

-The API provides access to the shop's products, category system and simmple user management, allows you to add products to the cart and place orders.
+The API provides access to the shop's products, category system and simple user management, allows you to add products to the cart and place orders.

 ## API features